 Are you missing many teeth?
 Maybe you have an upper or lower arch of missing teeth.
 Dr. Greg Reece can restore your smile using modern dentures near you in our Charlotte, NC, dental office.

 Dentures are a restorative treatment that provides a secure and stable bite for patients with many missing teeth.
 A denture is a removable appliance that replaces lost teeth and functions as a complete set of replacement teeth.
-They are usually acrylic, porcelain, or plastic.
+It can be made of acrylic, porcelain, or plastic.

-We can replace one tooth or all of your teeth in an arch using an affordable denture.
-We can provide three different types of dentures to our patients.
-They include full dentures, partial dentures, and implant-supported dentures.
+We can replace one tooth or all your teeth in an arch using an affordable denture.
+We offer three different types of dentures to our patients: full, partial, and implant-supported dentures.

 Implant-supported dentures are a permanent fix.
 Dental implants secure them to your lower and upper jaw, which act as anchors for the prosthetic.
 Dental implants can be a permanent fix if you have healthy bone.
 However, they may not work as well if you have osteoporosis or other bone conditions.